 Launch date: June 1, 2017

-In addition to residential and business internet service, it will provide high-capacity coverage for fixed broadband and mobility services for airliners, ships and other aviation and ocean operations.
+In addition to residential and business internet service, it will provide high-capacity coverage for mobility services for airliners, ships and other aviation and ocean operations.

-Each ViaSat-3 satellite will have as much bandwidth as all the rest of the satellites in the world combined.
-The first two ViaSat-3 satellites will deliver more than twice the total combined network capacity of the approximately 400 commercial communications satellites in space today.
-When the third ViaSat-3 satellite is in service, ViaSat will likely become the world’s first global broadband service provider.
+Each ViaSat-3 satellite is expected to have as much bandwidth as all the rest of the satellites in the world combined.
+The first two ViaSat-3 satellites are expected to deliver more than twice the total combined network capacity of the approximately 400 commercial communications satellites in space today.
+When the third ViaSat-3 satellite is in service, Viasat will likely become the world’s first global broadband service provider.
 In addition to residential service, the ViaSat-3 trio is slated to deliver game-changing boosts to in-flight connectivity services and video streaming for commercial airlines, business jets, and high-value government transport.
 The ViaSat-3 satellites will also bring affordable satellite Wi-Fi connectivity to billions of unconnected people in emerging markets.